Job Announcements

 Additional Preferred

-• Knowledge of the U.S. land grant university system
+• Knowledge of the U.S. land grant institution system.

-• Demonstrated ability to interact effectively with constituents, clients and the general public
+• Demonstrated ability to interact effectively with constituents, client groups, and the general public.

 Physical Requirements & Working Conditions